Modules - Inpeco

-Thanks to a high-definition camera and an advanced software recognition interface, the Tube Identification Module (TIM) can detect the sample ID barcode, the tube type, dimension, cap presence and color - in all Input modules.
-These data are collected at each tube check-in and are used to verify the proper alignment among test order and tube type and to direct all process steps.
-An additional dedicated camera measures the sample volume immediately after centrifugation.
+Depending on the specific needs, multiple vision systems are available.
+The Tube Identification Module (TIM), thanks to an high definition camera and an advanced software recognition interface, can detect the sample ID barcode, the tube type, dimension, cap presence and color - in all Input modules.
+These data are collected at each tube check-in and are used to verify the proper alignment between test order and tube type and to lead all process steps.
+Another dedicated camera, the Sample Volume Detection (SVD), measures the sample volume after centrifugation.

 The Centrifuge Module automates centrifugation processing, with the possibility of easily setting all operating parameters (speed, time, temperature, batch size).
 The module weighs all sample tubes before centrifugation, allowing to selectively detect tubes containing insufficient sample.

 The aliquoting process is completely automated on board Inpeco TLA.
 The primary tube which needs to be divided into secondary tubes is sent to the Aliquoter Module, where the specific number of aliquots is automatically labeled, loaded on track and dispensed with the sample volume determined by the configured test purpose.
 An advanced Liquid Handling Robot platform allows to aliquot in microtiter plates and microvials for Biobanking and other purposes.